Aztec03hub/vscode-mcp-server/MEMORY.md

 **Result**: Commands that produce output no longer fail with timeout errors.
 The tool uses whatever output was captured, making it more resilient to stream completion issues.

+## 🚫 VS Code API Limitation: No Inline Status Bar Menus (2025-06-04)

+**Important Finding**: VS Code does NOT provide a public API to create inline status bar menus like GitHub Copilot.

+### What We Wanted
+- Single status bar button that opens a menu right at the status bar
+- Similar to GitHub Copilot's menu behavior
+- Consolidated UI for all toggles and options

+### Why It's Not Possible
+- GitHub Copilot uses internal/privileged VS Code APIs
+- These APIs are not available to regular extensions
+- The only menu option is QuickPick, which appears at top center

+### Decision
+- **Keep current implementation** with separate status bar items
+- This provides better UX than a QuickPick menu
+- Direct toggle access is more convenient
+- Phase 2 (Menu System) has been CANCELLED

+### Current Status Bar Items (Keeping)
+1. MCP Server status and toggle
+2. Apply Diff Auto-Approve toggle
+3. Shell Auto-Approve toggle

+This is the best approach given VS Code's API constraints.

+## ✅ Phase 2: QuickPick Menu Implementation - COMPLETED (2025-06-04)

+### What Was Implemented
+Despite VS Code API limitations, we implemented a consolidated menu using QuickPick:

+1. **Single Main Menu Button**:
+   - Text: `$(gear) MCP Server` or `$(server-process) MCP Server` when running
+   - Shows warning icon when auto-approval is enabled
+   - Comprehensive tooltip with all statuses

+2. **QuickPick Menu Features**:
+   - All toggles in one place
+   - Rich descriptions and detail text
+   - Icons for visual clarity
+   - Current status shown in labels

+3. **Menu Options**:
+   - MCP Server toggle (with port info)
+   - Apply Diff Auto-Approve toggle
+   - Shell Auto-Approve toggle (with danger warning)
+   - Show Server Info
+   - Extension Settings

+### Limitations
+- Menu appears at top center, not inline at status bar
+- This is the best we can do with public VS Code APIs
+- GitHub Copilot uses internal APIs not available to us

+### Result
+- Cleaner status bar (single button instead of 3)
+- All functionality accessible from one menu
+- Status indicators in button and tooltip

 ### ✅ CRITICAL SUCCESS: Shell Test Fixes Complete (2025-06-04)

 **ALL SHELL TESTS NOW PASSING! 🎉**